Thank you! Your submission has been received!

 But let's take a closer look at some of the most popular frontend frameworks on the market today to help you make an informed decision when selecting the best tool for your next project.

-Graph showing Frontend frameworks usage ratio over time, with React and Angular taking the lead.
+Graph showing Frontend frameworks usage ratio over time, with React and Angular and Vue taking the lead.

 Here we can also notice which frontend frameworks are more interesting to developers:

-Graph showing that React and Svelte are the frontend frameworks with more developers' interest.
+Graph showing that Svelte and Solid are the frontend frameworks with more developers' interest.

 Moreover, here are the front end framework downloads per year.
-Hint: React, jQuery and Vue have the most downloads in 2024:
+Hint: React, Vue and Svelte have the most downloads in 2025:

-Graph showing frontend framework downloads per year: React, jQuery and Vue have the most downloads in 2023.
+Graph showing frontend framework downloads per year: React, Svelte and Vue have the most downloads in 2025.

 Frontend framework downloads per year.
 Source: npm-stat